jkeohan/bonus_lectures/AWS/API Gateway/intro-to-the-aws-api-gateway.md

 <img src="https://i.imgur.com/omo32kJ.png" >

 Since this is a RestFul API we will need to also configure an HTTP method for this resource (aka...route).
-We can do that by clicking on the **Action** button and choosing **GET**.
+We can do that by clicking on the **Action** button and choosing **Create Method**

 <img src="https://i.imgur.com/yAsZ1rK.png">

+Here we are provided all the available methods of which we will choose **GET**

 <img src="https://i.imgur.com/TCsgYv5.png">